Palma Balearic Islands, Spain Travel Guide

 Smart money management helps during your trip.

-Data on accessible hotels, attractions, and transportation can be at times found on local tourism websites or specialized disability travel forums for Spain.
-Seek out these sources of information when planning.
+Data on accessible hotels, attractions, and transportation may at times be found on local tourism websites or specialized disability travel forums for Spain.
+Seek out these resources when planning.